Monday, January 5, 2026

 According to eyewitness accounts, the violence broke out while Onuokaibe and his aides were making early preparations for the New Yam Festival—an event multiple court orders had explicitly barred him from organizing or sponsoring.
 Despite a subsisting judgment prohibiting him from parading himself as Igwe-elect of Mburubu, and a subsequent injunction restraining him from hosting the festival, sources say Onuokaibe insisted on proceeding, defying both the courts and state authorities.
 Fearing unrest, Enugu State Commissioner of Police, CP Mamman Bitrus Giwa, psc, had earlier ordered the suspension of the festival, citing intelligence reports indicating a potential threat to public safety.

 Residents told newsmen that the shooting occurred before the festival even began, as DSS operatives guarding Onuokaibe allegedly opened fire on residents and passers-by near the venue.
 “It was still dark; people were just going to their farms and shops when the shooting started,” said a witness who identified himself as Chibuike.
-“Some men were hit by bullets.
+“Some one was hit by a bullet.
 Everyone was running for safety.”
 Another community source claimed that an enraged Onuokaibe, frustrated by repeated legal and police restrictions, ordered his DSS guards to ‘shoot on sight’ anyone who came close.
 Reports suggest that armed thugs and unidentified persons later joined the DSS operatives, attacking residents and vandalizing property.

 ADVERTISEMENT